-The airport is quite far from the city center, so the taxi ride to Taksim or Sultanahmet may be a bit expensive, around 190 TL for Taksim and 180 TL for Sultanahmet.
+The airport is quite far from the city center, so the taxi ride to Taksim or Sultanahmet may be a bit expensive, around 350 TL for both Taksim and Sultanahmet.

 To find them, get out of the airport and pick one that is in the line.
 Taxis in Istanbul are yellow or light blue, do not ride in the car of anyone else.
 Please note that the maximum number of passengers in an Istanbul taxi is 4.

-Be careful, not all Istanbul taxis are honest, especially in tourist areas, sometimes they see tourists as a way to make some extra Turkish Lira, so always use the taximeter and don’t try to negotiate!
+Be careful, not all Istanbul taxis are honest – especially in tourist areas – and sometimes see the tourist as a way to get a few extra pounds.
+Find our advice in the article about taxis.

 Once in Taksim Square, you can take a taxi or public transport to get to your hotel.
 Havaist website: http://www.hava.ist/Home/Index_en